-The development of the novel and short story in Spain in the nineteenth century.
-532. Twentleth Century Spanish Novel and Short Story (3) Prerequisites: Spanish 305A-305B.
-The development of the novel and short story in Spain to 1936, with emphasis on the novel of the generation of 1898.
-533. Contemporary Spanish Novel (3) Prerequisites: Spanish 305A-305B.
-The development of the novel and short story in Spain since 1936.
+Literature of Caribbean Islands, Central America, Colombia and Venezuela, from colonial period to present.
+Special emphasis on contemporary era.
+522. Andean Countries Literature (3) Prerequisites: Spanish 306A-306B.
+Literature of Ecuador, Peru, Bolivia and Chile from the period immediately preceding the Spanish conquest to the present.
+524. Contemporary Argentine Literature (3) Prerequisites: Spanish 306A-306B Literature of contemporary Argentina.
+Leading prose writers to include Borges, Cortázar, Mallea, Sábato.
+530. Nineteenth Century Spanish Novel and Short Story (3) Prerequisites: Spanish 305A-305B The development of the novel and short story in Spain in the nineteenth century.
 556. Translation of Literary Works: A Critical Comparison (3) Prerequisite: Spanish 493.
-Techniques and methods of translating literary texts from English to Spanish and Spanish to English; textual and stylistic problems in different periods, genres, and dialects, with emphasis on contemporary literature.
-557. Spanish/Spanish American Dialectology (3) Prerequisites: Spanish 450; one English composition course and one linguistics course.
-Phonological, morphological, syntactic and lexical characteristics of the principal dialects of Spanish.
-560. Golden Age Literature (3) I, II, S Prerequisites: Spanish 305A-305B.
+Techniques and methods of translating literary texts from English to Spanish and Spanish to English; textual and stylistic problems in different periods, genres, and dialects, with emphasis 557.
+Spanish/Spanish American Dialectology (3) Prerequisites: Spanish 450; one English composition course and one linguistics course.
+Phonological, morphological, syntactic and lexical characteristics of the principal dialects of 560.
+Golden Age Literature (3) I, II, S Prerequisites: Spanish 305A-305B.
 Major writers and works, concentrating on prose and lyric poetry.
 (Formerly numbered Spanish 460 and 550.)
 561. Methods in Teaching Spanish as a Second Language (3) Prerequisite: Spanish 448 or 450.